storpool/python-storpool/README.rst

 a client.
 The StorPool server allows a hypervisor to act as a storage node, while the StorPool client allows a hypervisor node to access the storage pool and act as a compute node.

+Version 1.0.1:
+- relicense under the Apache 2.0 License
+- switch the README file to Markdown format
+- remove a leftover OpenStack reference from the README file

+Version 1.0.0:
+- first public release